textpattern/textpattern.github.io/installation/index.md

 `css.php`
 : **Type:** file.
 : **Removable?:** yes/no.
-: **What it’s for:** Negotiates the front-end stylesheets you create in the [Styles administration panel](https://docs.textpattern.io/administration/styles-panel).
+: **What it’s for:** Negotiates the front-end stylesheets you create in the [Styles panel](https://docs.textpattern.io/administration/styles-panel).
 If you plan on hosting your CSS as flat files then this can be removed - if you store CSS in the database then this file is required.

 `README.txt`
 : **Type:** file.